lsst-uk/IntroToRSP/docs/Locations/cambridge.md

 The Institute of Astronomy (IoA), University of Cambridge, Madingley Road, Cambridge, CB3 0HA

 ## Room:
 SPO Meeting Room.
-Please [see this internmal map of the IoA](https://www-new.ast.cam.ac.uk/about/how-find-us/map-ioa).
+Please [see this internal map of the IoA](https://www-new.ast.cam.ac.uk/about/how-find-us/map-ioa).